-What: A relaxed neighbourhood joint which is big on authenticity, Vernedi focuses on classic Italian comfort food.
+What: A relaxed neighbourhood joint which is big on authenticity, Venerdi focuses on classic Italian comfort food.
 In contrast, the interior is industrial-chic with distressed wooden tables and low hanging lights.
 Pizzas from a wood burning oven mean perfectly crisp dough and that they are firmly the stars of the show.
 The calzone with ham, spinach, mushroom and pepperoni is not to be missed.

 Where: 9 Chatsworth Road, E5 0LH

-Book now: Vernedi
+Book now: Venerdi

 What: Another Italian that looks to Naples for inspiration, Quartieri produces large, sourdough pizzas with plenty of toppings.
 The pizzas here favour fior di latte over mozzarella, which they source from the Agerola municipality in Naples.
-The pizza menu has two sides – one focusing on the classics (Margherita and diavola) and ‘something a little different’, which includes a pistachio pesto pizza.
+The pizza menu has two sides – one focusing on the classics (like margherita and diavola) and ‘something a little different’, which includes a pistachio pesto pizza.